SiliconLabsSoftware/docs-matter/sld292-matter-wifi-enabling-features/wifi-sleepy-end-device.md

 ## Building with ICD Functionality

-To enable ICD functionality for Wi-Fi, the `matter_icd` component needs to be installed within the Software Components tab from Simplicity Studio.
+To enable ICD functionality for Wi-Fi, the `matter_icd_management` component needs to be installed within the Software Components tab from Simplicity Studio.

-- For rs9116 and WF200: `matter_icd` component is installed by default for lock-app.
+- For rs9116 and WF200: `matter_icd_management` component is installed by default for lock-app.
 For thermostat and window need to install mentioned component to enable sleepy.
-- For 917NCP: `matter_icd` component is installed by default for lock-app.
+- For 917NCP: `matter_icd_management` component is installed by default for lock-app.
 For thermostat and window need to install mentioned component to enable sleepy.
 - For SiWx917 SOC:
-  - Search `matter_icd` from **search bar** and click **Install**.
+  - Search `matter_icd_management` from **search bar** and click **Install**.

     ![Search matter icd](./images/search-matter-icd.png)